Language models and brains align due to more than next-word prediction and word-level information: Methods

-\paragraph{Brain alignment} To measure the brain alignment between a GPT-2-based model and the fMRI recordings, we employ a standard linear prediction head.
-This prediction head is akin to an encoding model which learns a function that maps input stimulus representations to output brain recordings and is frequently used to measure how well word representations obtained from a language model can predict brain recordings \citep{jain2018incorporating,toneva2019interpreting,schrimpf2021neural}.
-Similarly to previous work that uses the same fMRI dataset \citep{toneva2019interpreting} to predict the fMRI recordings corresponding to a given TR, the prediction head averages the embeddings corresponding to each fMRI image (i.e. TR) and uses a concatenation of the previous $5$ averaged TR embeddings.
-The averaging is done in order to down-sample the word embeddings (words presented at 0.5 seconds) to the TR rate (2 seconds).
-The features of the words presented in the previous TRs are included in order to account for the lag in the hemodynamic response that fMRI records.
-Because the response measured by fMRI is an indirect consequence of brain activity that peaks about 6 seconds after stimulus onset, predictive methods commonly include preceding timepoints \citep{nishimoto2011reconstructing,wehbe2014simultaneously,huth2016natural}.
-This allows for a data-driven estimation of the hemodynamic response functions (HRFs) for each voxel, which is preferable to assuming one because different voxels may exhibit different HRFs.
+\paragraph{Brain alignment.} To measure the brain alignment between a GPT-2-based model and the fMRI recordings, we employ a standard linear prediction head on top of the last transformer block.
+This prediction head learns a function that maps input stimulus representations to output brain recordings and is frequently used to measure how well word representations obtained from a language model can predict brain recordings \citep{jain2018incorporating,toneva2019interpreting,schrimpf2021neural}.
+Similarly to previous work, we parameterize this function as a linear function, regularized using the ridge penalty.
+We train this function in a cross-validated way and test its performance on the data that was heldout during training.
+We select the ridge parameter via nested cross-validation.
+As a result, for each participant, we train four functions, then we aggregate the predictions and evaluate the brain alignment.
+We provide further details about this prediction head in Appendix \ref{appendix:prediction_head}.
+We evaluate the brain alignment using Pearson correlation, computed between the predictions of heldout fMRI recordings and the corresponding true data.
+Specifically, for a model $q$ and voxel $v_j$ with corresponding heldout fMRI $y_j$, the brain alignment is computed as